 Demonstration of a use case: An interactive application that shows how the PDDI minimum information model can support a medication reconciliation.

+Figure XX.
+The four artifacts that the Task Force will create while developing the minimum information model for drug interaction evidence and knowledge

-The remainder of this W3C Interest Group Note explains how the task force has taken a user-centered design approach to designing the minimal information model through three main activities.
-A sub-team of drug experts on the task force selected more than a dozen PDDIs to represent using the new information model.
-In parallel, task force members initiated an iterative process that involved end-user stakeholders (i.e., compendia editors, various types of clinicians, and CDS developers), in the creation of user stories and use cases that define the requirements for the minimum information model.
+The remainder of this W3C Interest Group Note explains how the Task Force has taken a user-centered design approach to designing the minimum information model.
+A sub-team of drug experts on the Task Force selected more than a dozen PDDIs to represent using the new information model.
+In parallel, Task Force members initiated an iterative process that involved end-user stakeholders (i.e., compendia editors, various types of clinicians, and CDS developers), in the creation of user stories and use cases that define the requirements for the minimum information model.
 Also in parallel, a sub-team of knowledge representation experts developed guidelines for the information model’s semantics.
 The remainder of this Note describes the methods and results of these user-centered design activities.
-A subsequent Note will will provide a detailed account of the minimum information model, vocabulary, serializations, and use case demonstration.
+A subsequent Note will provide a detailed account of the minimum information model, vocabulary, serializations, and use case demonstration.

 METHODS